keceli/siesta-sips/howto.md

 ## Troubleshooting

+### Missing eigenvalues
-1. If there are missing eigenvalues, i.e SIESTA-QETSc reports:
+If there are missing eigenvalues, i.e SIESTA-QETSc reports:
 `Not enough eigenvalues`

 You can try any or all of the following:

-    1. Increase global interval for eigenvalue range, -eps_interval -15,5
+* Increase global interval for eigenvalue range, `-eps_interval -15,5`
-    2. Increase roptbuffer
+* Increase roptbuffer
--roptbuffer 0.5
+`-roptbuffer 0.5`
-    3. Increase ioptinertia
+* Increase ioptinertia
--ioptinertia 100
+`-ioptinertia 100`
-    4. Decrease roptdiff
+* Decrease roptdiff
--roptdiff 0.0001
+`-roptdiff 0.0001`

+### Factorization problem
-2. If you get an error from MUMPS during factorization, i.e.
+If you get an error from MUMPS during factorization, i.e.
 `Error reported by MUMPS in numerical factorization phase: INFOG(1)=-9, `

 You can try any or all of the following.

-    1. Decrease number of bins (slices, partitions) using  -eps_krylovschur_partitions
+* Decrease number of bins (slices, partitions) using  `-eps_krylovschur_partitions`
-    2. Change to parallel symbolic factorization
+* Change to parallel symbolic factorization
 ```
 -mat_mumps_icntl_28 2
 -mat_mumps_icntl_29 1 # ptscotch
 #-mat_mumps_icntl_29 2 # parmetis
 ```
-    3. Set available memory per core in MB:
+* Set available memory per core in MB:
 `-mat_mumps_icntl_23 2500`
-If none of these help, the problem might be too big for the machine you use, either change the problem or the computer.
+If none of these help, the problem might be insufficient memory for the machine you use, either decrease the problem size or switch to a computer with larger memory per core.

 ## More configure options from Siesta manual:

 * -DMPI_TIMING: to obtain the accounting of MPI communication times in parallel executions
-* -DGRID_SP: to the DEFS variable in arch.make to use single-precision for all the grid magnitudes, including the orbitals array and charge densities and potentials.
+* -DGRID_SP: to use single-precision for all the grid magnitudes, including the orbitals array and charge densities and potentials.
 This will cause some numerical dierences and will have a negligible eect on memory consumption, since the orbitals array is the main user of memory on the grid, and it is single-precision by default.
 This setting will recover the default behavior of previous versions of Siesta.
-* -DGRID_DP: to the DEFS variable in arch.make to use double-precision for all the grid magnitudes, including the orbitals array.
+* -DGRID_DP: to use double-precision for all the grid magnitudes, including the orbitals array.
 This will significantly increase the memory used for large problems, with negligible diferences in accuracy.
-* -DBROYDEN_DP: to the DEFS variable in arch.make to use double-precision arrays for the Broyden historical data sets.
+* -DBROYDEN_DP: to use double-precision arrays for the Broyden historical data sets.
 (Remember that the Broyden mixing for SCF convergence acceleration is an experimental feature.)
-* -DON_DP: to the DEFS variable in arch.make to use double-precision for all the arrays in the O(N) routines.
+* -DON_DP: to use double-precision for all the arrays in the O(N) routines.